Earn a certificate from the Massachusetts Institute of Technology

 Over the course of eight weeks, you will be guided in how to use the technical tools, datasets and code scripts associated with big data analysis, including the likes of Jupyter Notebook, Funf and Bandicoot.

 While a background in statistics and/or Python programming is not a requirement, it is recommended that you’ve had at least some basic exposure to the Python programming language or similar, as all students will engage with the technical elements of this course.
-You will not, however, be asked to write code from scratch - only to modify pre-written scripts and examine the effect of those minor adjustments.
+You will not, however, be asked to write advanced code from scratch.
+Although you will be asked to write simple code at times, the majority of the course allows you to modify pre-written scripts and examine the effect of those minor adjustments.

 Is this course for you?

 This course is suitable for technically-minded graduates and working professionals in any role, across any industry.
-Whether you work with the technical aspects of data analysis in your role, or you manage a team of technical professionals, this course is designed to adapt to your level of prior engagement with data knowledge by offering core activities for beginners and additional technical activities for those with more advanced capabilities.
+Whether you work with the technical aspects of data analysis in your role, or you manage a team of technical professionals, this course is designed to accommodate varying Python proficiency levels through both compulsory core activities and optional advanced ones.

 Regardless of your industry or profession, you’ll walk away from this course confident in your ability to: understand exactly what kind of data you are dealing with in your role; conduct preliminary analysis and draw hypotheses about that data; and design interventions using that analysis that are intended to change behavior.

 - Module 1: Foundations of big data and social physics

 - Module 2: Personal sensors and human behavior